thepeacockproject/peacockprojectorg/docs/legal/privacy-policy.md

     - HITMAN&trade;
     - HITMAN&trade; III
 - (Continued from last entry) This data includes ownership status for the game itself, as well as all DLC for the game (if the game has DLC)
+- Unless explicitly opted out of leaderboards, details of the events that are triggered during levels, as well as some scoring metadata.

 ## What do we use this data for?